-The Renaissance Cafe surrounds a sunken gymnasium in a 90 year old high school building.
+The Renaissance Cafe surrounds a sunken gymnasium in a 97 year old high school building.
 The lower level is filled with games.
 For many years, the Renaissance Cafe was open for weekday lunches and served the kind of food you would expect to find in a rural Kansas restaurant.
-It is no longer open for lunch, but on Thursday, Friday and Saturday evenings, chef Kevin O'Brien has made the Renaissance Cafe a reasonably priced, fine Italian restaurant.
+It is no longer open for lunch, but on Thursday, Friday and Saturday evenings, the Renaissance Cafe a reasonably priced, fine Italian restaurant.

 Renaissance Cafe serves northern Italian influenced food.
-House specialties include Cardamom Crusted Duck Breast, Steak Venato, and Proscuitto Wrapped Chicken with gorgonzola garlic sauce.
-Entrees range $17-26 and come with a choice of salad or soup, a vegetable and starch of the day.
+Price have recently gone up slightly.
+Entrees range $24-31 and come with a choice of salad or soup, a vegetable and starch of the day.
 Pastas are $15 ala carte.
-Half orders of pasta are available.
-Desserts are $5.
-These prices were current in August 2013.
+Desserts are $5-6.

-Renaissance Cafe serves no liquor but does offer domestic ($3.50) & imported beers ($4), as well as a modest wine list starting from $5 a glass or $22 a bottle.
-The most expensive wine is a Langtry Meritage at $65.
+Renaissance Cafe serves no liquor but does offer domestic ($3.50) & imported beers ($4.50), as well as a modest wine list starting from $5 a glass or $22 a bottle.
+The most expensive wine is a Rombauer Zinfandel at $70.